Defence in Bribery Cases

 • commercial bribery means giving money or other valuable things to a private businessman or employee in order to enable an individual to act a certain mode in a commercial deal or purchase.

 Penalties in bribery cases

-Bribery,which implies both giving and receiving, is normally a crime and jail punishment will apply if found guilty.
-Commercial bribery is a serious offence and frequently carries less severe punishments.
+Bribery implies both giving and receiving a particular amount of money.
+It is normally a criminal offence for which individuals can face imprisonment.
+The commercial bribery is a serious offence and frequently carries less severe punishments.
 Public officials or employees who take bribes may also be constrained from their activity and may be ineligible to work for the government or serve in any elected or nominated position.
-Our team of defence solicitors in London will analyse your case and will legally guide you, in order to obtain proper results.
+Our team of criminal lawyers in London will analyse your case and will legally guide you, in order to obtain proper results.

 Defence in bribery cases

-The defence attorney will tell you what to wait for in the court of law and will help you analyse and understand the criminal justice scheme so that you can obtain the best possible result, like a favourable plea bargain, a dismissal or lighter condemnation than the maximum permitted.
+The defence attorney will tell you what to wait for in the court of law and will help you analyze and understand the criminal justice scheme so that you can obtain the best possible result, like a favorable plea bargain, a dismissal or lighter condemnation than the maximum permitted.